CalaMariGold/CalaMari-Cogs/city/business_system_design.md

 - You put 10,000 credits in your vault
 - Each hour you earn: 10,000 × (2% ÷ 24) = 8.33 credits
 - After one day: ~200 credits profit
-- Profits add to your vault automatically unless collected
+- Profits add to your vault automatically every hour

 ### ⬆️ Business Progression and Shop
 - Multiple upgrade levels with increased vault capacity